EdwardBrick/IOTCA2byIDK/README.md

 Run RFIDWorks.py via python RFIDWorks don't sudo.
 Then run server.py.
 As for the arduino code, load digitalclock.ino with RtcDSxxxx.h where xxxx is the model of your Real-time clock module and LEDMatrixDriver.hpp into your Arduino IDE, check port and model (We used a Arduino Uno) upload and walla.
+Please note: For DS1307 (The one we used) It requires a CR1220 battery to act as backup if the arduino power rail is insufficient.